Your Credit Report is a history of your financial conduct with organisations who you have borrowed money from.

 The data the lender sees may influence the interest rate you are offered as well as the most important decision, whether to lend to you or not.
 Different lenders also have different rules so whilst you could be declined by one lender, another may be completely happy to lend to you.

 Information about your Accounts

 If you hold say for example a Credit Card, information about that account is usually passed on to one or more of the Credit Reference Agencies.
 This typically happens on a monthly basis.
 The information could contain the following: –

 - How well you are managing the account.
 For example was your payment late or on time.

 - Information about when the account was opened.

-Information about your accounts is normally updated once a month.
-For example when you make a payment the fact you made a payment will be recorded on your credit report.
 Should you close an account, the information will normally remain on your credit file for a further six years from the data of closure.